 Karen has contributed to several reports for think tanks helping to develop social and fiscal policy including Iain Duncan Smith’s key report on Breakthrough Britain for the Centre for Social Justice.
 She is the co-author of Little Britons: Financing Childcare Choice for Policy Exchange, and of Turbo-Charging Growth for the Centre for Policy Studies.

 Shortly after entering the House of Commons Karen was elected to the Select Committee on Work and Pensions and later to the Procedure Select Committee.
 She relinquished both these positions on her appointment as a Minister in the Government Whips office in October 2012.
-In July 2016 she was appointed as the Secretary of State for Digital, Culture, Media and Sport and in January 2018 was appointed Secretary of State for Northern Ireland.
+In July 2016 she was appointed as the Secretary of State for Digital, Culture, Media and Sport and from January 2018 until July 2019 was Secretary of State for Northern Ireland.

 Karen lives in Leek with her husband and two children.
 When she is not campaigning in Parliament or her constituency for the people of Staffordshire Moorlands, or looking after the kids, Karen enjoys walking in the beautiful Staffordshire Peak District or experimenting with new recipes.